wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-dashboard/includes/2-installation.md

 In this exercise, you will learn how to configure the Microsoft Vaccination Management Dashboard from Microsoft AppSource, connect to your data, and then load the Microsoft Vaccination Management Dashboard in a Power BI online workspace to view the report.

-## Install Microsoft Vaccination Management Dashboard from Microsoft AppSource
+## Install Microsoft Vaccination Management Dashboard from AppSource

 In this task, you will retrieve the Microsoft Vaccination Management Dashboard from AppSource and then configure it in Power BI online, where a new workspace and application will be created automatically.